-Regarding the total fish biomass dynamics, the RCP 4.5 and RCP 8.5 scenarios begin to diverge from RCP 2.6 and status quo scenarios in 2040.
-There was a continuous overlap of the confidence intervals of total biomass dynamics among all scenarios until 2075, when a steep decline started to occur under the RCP 8.5., which deviated from the other scenarios (Figure 2).
-Under the status quo scenario, total fish biomass reached an average of 27.2 g·m-2 by 2100, which is close to that predicted under the RCP 2.6 scenario (27.7 g·m-2; Figure 2).
+Regarding the total fish biomass dynamics, the RCP 4.5 and RCP 8.5 scenarios began to diverge from RCP 2.6 and status quo scenarios in 2040.
+There was a continuous overlap of the confidence intervals of total biomass dynamics among all scenarios until 2075, when a steep decline started to occur under the RCP 8.5, which deviated from the other scenarios (Figure 2).
+Under the status quo scenario, total fish biomass reached an average of 27.2 g·m-2 by 2100, which was close to that predicted under the RCP 2.6 scenario (27.7 g·m-2; Figure 2).
 The RCP 4.5 scenario predicted a decreasing average of 17.3%, and the RCP 8.5 a 86% decrease in total fish biomass, estimated to reach 3.7 g·m-2 (Figure 2).

 Fig. 2 Model projections of total fish biomass dynamics under climate change scenarios and changes in ecosystem structure.
 95% confidence intervals around the mean are shown for trend lines.
-Bar graphics represent trophic guild mean percent contribution based on the relative difference in biomass among trophic guilds for total fish biomass under climate change scenarios.
+Bar graphics represent fish trophic guild mean percent contribution based on the relative difference in biomass among trophic guilds for total fish biomass under climate change scenarios.

 Model simulations also predict alterations on the trophic structure of the fish assemblage.
 Herbivores and detritivores (currently 49% of total fish biomass), would have the major declines between ~30% and ~20% under RCP 4.5 and RCP 8.5, respectively (Figure 2 and Figure 3).
 Invertivorous fish (currently 22.5% of total fish biomass) could represent ~ 40% and ~ 50% of total fish biomass under these projected scenarios, despite the decrease in biomass (Figure 2 and Figure 3).
 Generalist predators and reef sharks maintained similar biomass proportions under all scenarios (~ 20% and 10%, respectively) but also with a reduction in biomass (Figure 2 and Figure 3).
-Under the 1.3°C and 3°C warming scenarios (RCP 4.5 and RCP 8.5, respectively), biomass decreased by 28% and 88% for reef sharks, 15% and 8.5% for generalist predators, 7% and 74% for invertivorous fish, 23% and 94% for herbivorous detritivorous fishes (see details in Supplementary Materials 2; Figure S4).
+Under the 1.3°C and 3°C warming scenarios (RCP 4.5 and RCP 8.5, respectively), biomass decreased by 28% and 88% for reef sharks, 15% and 8.5% for generalist predators, 7% and 74% for invertivorous fish, 23% and 94% for herbivorous/detritivorous fishes (see details in Supplementary Materials 2; Figure S4).
 Under the medium and high emissions scenarios, the trophic composition of the reef fish assemblages is likely to change from an herbivorous/detritivorous dominated assemblage to an invertivorous one by 2100 (Figure 2; see details for the relative biomass changes in Supplementary Materials 2).

 Fig. 3 Projections of fish biomass dynamics in the Rocas Atoll reef ecosystem under climate change scenarios.
 Shadows represent the 5% and 95% percentiles obtained using the Monte Carlo routine.

-Biomass of no-fish groups also decrease under RCP 4.5 and RCP 8.5 scenarios, but with variable magnitudes (Fig. 4; see details in Supplementary Materials 2).
+Biomass of almost all no-fish groups also decreased under RCP 4.5 and RCP 8.5 scenarios, but with variable magnitudes (Fig. 4; see details in Supplementary Materials 2).
 Most of these species-specific biomass dynamics overlapped due to the high uncertainty of parameters.
 The biomass reductions were more pronounced under the high emissions scenario, specifically after the year 2075.
 The biomass of major primary producers, such as the macroalgae Digenea simplex, algal turfs, and phytoplankton, declined by 58%, 42%, and 66%, respectively.
 Corals (mainly Siderastrea stellata), which also contribute to primary production, had gradual losses according to the warming scenario.
-Under low emissions scenario, corals decline by 8%, while under medium emissions scenario they decrease by 61%, with prevision to be locally extinct by 2075 under the 3°C warming scenario (RCP 8.5).
+Under low emissions scenario, corals declined by 8%, while under medium emissions scenario they decreased by 61%, with prevision to be locally extinct by 2075 under the 3°C warming scenario (RCP 8.5).